 - 1. The name of the student, the student's parent(s), or other family member; - 2.
-The address of the student: - 3.
+The address of the student; - 3.
 A personal identifier, such as the student's social security number or student number; or - 4.
 A list of personal characteristics or other information that would make it possible to identify the student with reasonable certainty.

-NOTICE TO PARENT(S) OR ADULT STUDENT (34 CFR § 300.612; RULES IV.V.2.).
+NOTICE TO PARENT(S) OR ADULT STUDENT (34 CFR § 300.612; RULES IV.V.3-4.)

-The USBE and school must give notice that is adequate to fully inform you, including:
+The USBE and school must give notice that is adequate to fully inform parent(s) or student who is an adult, including: